Speaker Guidelines: Enterprise Architecture Conference Europe

 If you are not sure whether your idea is suitable or not, please feel free to contact us to discuss it before making your submission.
 We can also help you refine your abstracts, and also can review your presentation decks when the time comes for you to produce them, provided that you do this well ahead of the deadline dates.

-You will be notified whether your submission has been accepted by end of May / beginning of June.
+You will be notified whether your submission has been accepted by end of April.